 It was early Sunday morning.
 Jenny Forlan and me pulled an opening shift at the coffee shop, Jenny doing her flirty, overcaffeinated vixen thing and me doing my silent, grumpy, hungover thing.
 Jenny’s a senior at Central High School but she’s not your average 18-year old.
 Jenny makes me blush.
 A lot.
 Believe me, I know what you’re thinking but you could not be further off-base.
 You gotta meet Jenny, that’s all I can tell you.

 "I really don’t mind the scars," she said.
 "That’s the only drawback, you know.
 The scars underneath.
-I don’t mind, though."
+I don’t mind, though."Jenny got new tits.
+Her parents bought them for her high school graduation.

 "When I graduated from high school," I said, "my dad gave me five hundred bucks.
 That’s actually not bad considering it was almost twenty years ago.
 It’s like he was paying me off for disappearing when I was seven.
 I bought a candy-apple-red 1974 Mustang with it.
 The license plate said Ford 74."